-Reminiscent of an alpine lake in Europe, Lake Toba is a weary traveller’s haven.
+Reminiscent of an alpine lake in Europe, Toba Lake is a weary traveller’s haven.
 It has a refreshing climate, endless, open vistas that you can’t tear your eyes away from, and the relaxed, welcoming vibe that is characteristic of Sumatra.

 Tuktuk is a tiny bump.
 There is just one road that winds around the shore of this peninsula; it’s about three kilometres long and takes about an hour to wander around.

 This is the first place I truly fell head over heels in love with Sumatra when I was travelling solo.
-Since then, I have returned time and time again, and the novely has never worn off.
+Since then, I have returned time and time again, and the novelty has never worn off.

 Now, we consider this picture-perfect destination to be our second home.

-Words will never to justice to describe this place.
+Words will never do justice to describe this place.
 There is a palpable magic here that you feel as your brightly-painted ferry carries you from the busy port at Parapat towards this island paradise.